7 Nonprofit Annual Report Essentials for Next Year

 1. Take advantage of both traditional and digital communications.

-2. Publish your report online, but optimize it for online viewing.
+2. Publish your report online but optimize it for online viewing.

 Our first point is related to what we talked about earlier: by taking advantage of both those who appreciate receiving reports in the mail as well as those who would rather read online, you can maximize the impact of your report.
+The second point is about using the accessibility and functionality of the internet to improve your nonprofit annual report.
+You can add even more visual appeal to your report by embedding videos of your organization in action.

-The call-to-action portion of your report can be made even more effective by including easily visible links or buttons to your online donation page or a sign-up page for your organization’s next volunteer opportunity.
+The call-to-action portion of your report can be made more effective by including easily visible links or buttons to your online donation page or a sign-up page for your organization’s next volunteer opportunity.

-The best part of the internet is that it allows you far more space than a print publication allows.
+Give those who want to see how an organization like yours runs the opportunity to pore over your more intense financial report by linking to it from the finance section.
+The best part of the internet is that it allows you far more space and flexibility than a print publication allows.
 Consider making a page where you’re able to name every donor that you’re appreciative of!
+There is no limit to the ways you can customize your nonprofit annual report to best serve your needs.

-The nonprofit annual report may seem like a daunting task, but never fear!
-With these simple tips, you’ll knock it out of the park, improve communications and relationships with donors, and increase your chances of attracting new donors.
+Creating nonprofit annual reports may seem like a daunting task, but never fear!
+With these simple best practices, you’ll knock it out of the park, improve communications and relationships with donors, and increase your chances of attracting new donors.
+If you’re ready to write but want more information on other topics every nonprofit has to handle, check out some of these trusted resources:

 • Qgiv’s Annual Fund Donor Retention Guide.
 Is your nonprofit looking to build stronger relationships with its donors during the most important campaign of the year?
 Learn our top strategies through this comprehensive guide.

 • Qgiv’s Fundraising Letter Templates.
 Every nonprofit needs a strategic communication plan for reaching out to donors via letter.
-With our extensive list of letter templates for everyone from animal rescue foundations to school fundraising requests, you’ll be sure to find a template that fits your needs.
+With our extensive list of letter templates for everyone from animal rescue foundations to school fundraising requests, you’ll be sure to find a template that fits your needs

 You might enjoy